dsldk/fastapi_simple_security/README.md

 - Key creation, revocation, renewing, and usage logs handled through administrator endpoints
 - No dependencies, only requiring `FastAPI` and the python standard library

-This module cannot be used for any kind of distributed deployment.
-It's goal is to help have some basic security features for simple one-server API deployments, mostly during development.
+This module's SQLite backend is intended for simple one-server API deployments, mostly during development.
+For distributed deployments, use the Elasticsearch backend (see [ELASTICSEARCH.md](ELASTICSEARCH.md) for details).

 ## Installation